qmk/qmk_firmware/users/ericgebhart/readme.md

 easy to understand and change.
 The defs directory is where all the extras are, tap_hold, alternate shift keys, combos, keycodes, smart lock, one shot mods,etc.

+If layers exist that you want and like, then all other behaviors are defined in def files which are much nicer than working directly with C code.
+If there is need there is always the copy pasta way too.

 Things that are likely to be changed when adapting a layout to personal preferences are *layers/thumbs.h* and *mod_layers/*.
 The function layers are all in the layers folder and should be easy to understand.
 Once added, it is only necessary to